 OIL LEVEL / PRESSURE WARNING LIGHT

-If the oil level / pressure warning light comes on and stays on, this means there is an issue with either the oil level or pressure.
-Proper oil level and pressure is crucial for the proper functioning of your vehicle.
+If the oil level/pressure warning light comes on and stays on, this means there is an issue with either the oil level or pressure.
+Proper oil level and pressure are crucial for the proper functioning of your vehicle.
 Your oil level could either be dangerously too low, or the pressure could be too low.
-Either issue could lead to serious damage to your engine, so it’s important that your bring your vehicle into the dealership as soon as possible for service.
+Either issue could lead to serious damage to your engine, so it's important that you bring your vehicle into the dealership as soon as possible for service.

 Typically when your vehicle is due for scheduled maintenance, the service light will come on.
 Usually, it just means it's time for an oil change, but in rare cases, it could mean something more serious.
 In newer vehicles, there may be additional text with the service light signifying an issue with a specific system or component in your vehicle.
 When the service light comes on, give us a call to schedule a service appointment.